-2. Bank details
+1.2.
+Bank details

 Please provide the details of the Bank Account that should be used for this project.
-Please note that the same information should be stated also in the of the Annex II - Budget Form - Worksheet Identification Form.
+Please note that the same information should be stated also in Annex II - Budget Form - Worksheet Identification Form.

-2.3.
+1.3.
 Authorised signatory legally representing the (co-ordinator) organisation